Kinto/kinto/cliquet_docs/contributing.rst

 Contributing
 ############

-Thank you for considering to contribute to *Cliquet*!
+Thank you for considering to contribute to *Kinto-Core*!

 .. note::